WHAT TO DO IN LOCARNO, SWITZERLAND

-So, are you ready to find out about the best things to do in Locarno and Ascona?
-Then this post if for you as you will find your answer to the question “what to do in Locarno” and you´ll also find important travel tips for your trip to Locarno / Ascona.
+So, are you ready to find out about the best things to do in Locarno, Ticino?
+Then this post is for you.
+Here you will find your answer to the question “what to do in Locarno,” and you´ll also find important travel tips for your trip.

 Switzerland is, without a doubt, one of the most beautiful countries in the world.
-While everyone knows Zurich, Lucerne, Interlaken, or Geneva not everyone knows the smaller, but not less gorgeous, places.
+While everyone knows Zurich, Lucerne, Interlaken, or Geneva, not everyone knows the smaller, but no less gorgeous, places – places like Locarno.

 Locarno is located in the canton of Ticino, which is in the Italian-speaking part of Switzerland.
 This canton amazes with stunning sceneries, colorful villages & towns, breathtaking valleys, and gorgeous lakes.
-With 2,300 hours of sunshine per year, Locarno is the town with the warmest climate in Switzerland.
-So, and while it can get hot in the summer, it is one one the best places to visit in Switzerland and one more reason to visit in spring, fall and winter.
+With 2,300 hours of sunshine per year, Locarno is also the town with the warmest climate in Switzerland.
+So, while it can get hot in the summer, it is one one the best places to visit in Switzerland and one more reason to visit in spring, fall, and winter.

-Disclaimer: This post may contain affiliate links which means I might earn a small commission when you buy a product/service (at no extra cost to you) after clicking on my link.
+Disclaimer: This post may contain affiliate links.
+This means I might earn a small commission when you buy a product/service (at no extra cost to you) after clicking on my link.
 More about it here.

-I visited Locarno on my first trip to Switzerland 7-8 years ago – it was just a day trip but it was clear to me that I need to visit again and spend some more time – and so I have visited a few more times.
+I visited Locarno on my first trip to Switzerland 11 or 12 years ago.
+Back then it was just a day trip, but it was clear to me that I needed to come back.
+And so I have revisited it a few more times.
 Based on that, I have listed my favorite activities for you.
 But first: here are some travel tips for your trip.

 Where to Stay in Locarno/Ascona